jonjesbuzz/LC2200-Swift/README.md

 To run an already-assembled file, give it the `.lc` file, and it will load it straight into memory.

-This code was tested using the February 25th Development Snapshot of Swift on OS X.
+This code was tested using the February 25th Development Snapshot of Swift on macOS.

 ## Building
 With the Swift open-source toolchain [installed and set in your path](https://swift.org/download/#latest-development-snapshots):